iamvishaal491/iamvishaal491/README.md

 ## Hi there 👋 I'm Vishaal

-🚀 I build interactive systems and visually engaging tech projects
+Into AI, systems, and building things that actually look and feel cool.
-🧠 Currently exploring AI/ML, system design, and 3D visualization
+Learning.
+Building.
+Repeating.
-⚡ Always ready to take on challenging projects
+⚡ Always ready to take on whatever projects thrown at me

 <br>